cloudfoundry-incubator/diego-ci/README.md

 change, or there was an update to this repository.
 Otherwise you will want to run the script with `skip` so that no changes are applid to the AWS environment.

-The second parameter is you DEPLOYMENT_DIR and must be structured as the image above.
+The second parameter is your DEPLOYMENT_DIR and must be structured as the image above.
 During our deployment process we will generate a few additional stubs and they will include the line "GENERATED NO TOUCHING" at the top of the files.

 Outputs: